orangekame3/mk/README.md

 - **Documentation**: View the description of each command to understand its purpose and usage.
 - **Vim like keybindings**: Use `j` and `k` to navigate, `Enter` to execute, and `q` to quit.
 - **Filtering**: Quickly search for commands by typing part of the command name. check `?` for help.
+- **Remote Makefile**: Load a Makefile from a remote URL and execute commands.
+- **Any Local Makefile**: Load a Makefile from any directory and execute commands.

 ## Installation